rahul-iitd/Preodic_Pattern_Matching_Using_MPI/README.md

 - pattern_set : set of patterns to be matched

 The first line of the input file contains `n` followed by `num_patterns`.
 The second line contains the `text`.
 Third and fourth lines contain length of patterns `m_set`, and period of patterns `p_set` respectively.
 Next `num_patterns` lines contain the patterns to be matched.
 All the values in one line are space separated.

-#### Output Specification
-Your program should find all the matches of all the patterns in the given text and store the results in the variables given in the program.
-We will check the correctness by calling the functions from the program.
-You should compute following:
-- match_counts : #match of `pattern[i]` in text
-- matches : set of all matches of each `pattern[i]` in text

-Refer to `lab4_mpi.h` for more details. **Your program should not output anything on `stdout`.**

-## Submission Instructions
-- You are supposed to submit only one file named `lab4_mpi.c` or `lab4_mpi.cpp` .
-Please make sure all the functions you have used are in this file.
-- Do not submit other files
-- Your code should build and execute as per the instructions given above.
-Please make sure that your code doesn't need any Makefile.
-- Your program should not output anything in `stdout`.

-We will not consider the submissions that don't comply with these guidelines.